 Born and raised in Kenya, I permanently immigrated to the US in 1999.
-In addition to English, I also speak Swahili and German and look forward to utilizing these languages as a nursing professional, at least at some point in my career.
-I am currently enrolled in an MSN Degree Program at XXXX University and I hope to begin your doctoral program at the University of XXXX in 2017.
+In addition to English, I speak Swahili and German and look forward to utilizing these languages as a nursing professional.
+I am enrolled in an MSN Degree Program at XXXX University, and I hope to begin your doctoral program at the University of XXXX in 2017.

 The University of XXXX is my first choice among DNP programs in Informatics because it has a particularly distinguished faculty and a most creative and inspiring curriculum.
-I could not be happier with my chosen field and I feel very strongly that the University of XXXX is the optimal springboard to propel me to the cutting edge of service to society in the area of health informatics, especially with respect to remote patient monitoring and reporting.
+I could not be happier with my chosen field.
+I strongly feel that the University of XXXX is the optimal springboard to propel me to the cutting edge of service to society in health informatics, especially concerning remote patient monitoring and reporting.

-My professional and personal growth has equipped me with the skills necessary to succeed in your DNP program and to distinguish myself as a well-rounded professional with multifaceted nursing experience.
-I have served as a Medictech and Epic super-user and have developed very effective work processes for the health plan for which I work currently, thereby improving production and timeliness, reducing errors, and enhancing patient outcomes.
-My work has not only been implemented in my own department but the processes that I am developing are under consideration for implementation throughout Massachusetts as well as New Hampshire.
+My professional and personal growth has equipped me with the skills necessary to succeed in your DNP program and distinguished me as a well-rounded professional with multifaceted nursing experience.
+I have served as a Meditech and Epic super-user.
+I have developed very effective work processes for the health plan for which I work, improving production and timeliness, reducing errors, and enhancing patient outcomes.
+My work has been implemented in my department, and the processes I am developing are under consideration for implementation throughout Massachusetts and New Hampshire.